TsouMinHan/TargetHours/README.md

 Alough i was very excited when i developed it, i never use this program.

-Therefore, this program final result is just for practice.
+Therefore, the end result of this program is just for practice.

 * * *